openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 Be aware, however, that different self-paced courses issue certificates at different intervals.
 Some courses issue certificates once a month, and others issue certificates less frequently.
-For more information about your course's specific certificate schedule, see the About page or the **Course Info** tab for your course.
+For more information about your course's specific certificate schedule, see the About page or the **Home** page for your course.

 .. _SFD On Demand Certificates: